Red Cedar ride 'n' glide

 It was good to spend a day in the tracks of 1800s riverpigs and gandy dancers, but it was also good to get back to civilization.

-Trip Tips: Red Cedar Trail and Menomonie
+Trip Tips: Red Cedar Trail from Menomonie, Wisconsin

 Getting there: Drive through downtown Menomonie on Wisconsin 25 and, on the south edge of downtown, turn west on 29.
 The trail starts in Riverside Park, on the west side of the river.